explosion/projects/nel-wikipedia/README.md

 ## Entity Linking with Wikipedia and Wikidata

+These scripts are provided on an as-is basis.
+Questions around usage of these scripts are best asked at StackOverflow.
+Note that processing the whole of Wikipedia will require a lot of resources and can be overkill for your specific use-case.

 ### Step 1: Create a Knowledge Base (KB) and training data

 Run `wikidata_pretrain_kb.py`